Nicholas Dwiarto

 Who: This talk is designed for anyone interested in using Python to understand public company financials, spanning from students, programmers, hobbyists, even experienced working professionals.
 As mentioned, no finance background is required for this talk.
 Beginner-level Python (variables, functions, lists, using libraries) might be required to understand how the financial data is processed to output metrics.

-API, combining data science and software engineering to validate data with Pydantic, extract key fundamental metrics from the API responses, calculate basic financial ratios, visualize financial trends, and learn the nuances of working with public financial data APIs, even internationally.
+What: Attendees will be able to discover briefly about the XBRL language, hands-on techniques for getting data from SEC EDGAR's companyfacts API, combining data science and software engineering to validate data with Pydantic, extract key fundamental metrics from the API responses, calculate basic financial ratios, visualize financial trends, and learn the nuances of working with public financial data APIs, even internationally.

 How: This talk will be presented in a mixed-style of core financial concepts with live (fallback is prepared in case network errors) Python demonstrations in a Jupyter Notebook / Google Colaboratory.
 This talk will go through the entire process: selecting a company to visualize its financial health, techniques to ensure that the data is valid, and calculating financial metrics and ratios.